traitecoevo/plant/inst/docs/developer_notes.md

 * update `R/reference_plant.R`
 * update `R/scm_support.R`

-4. Then navigate back to the root directory of the project and run `make clean` then `make` to compile the package with your new strategy.
+4. Then navigate back to the root directory of the project and run `make clean; make; make test`to recompile and test `plant` with your new strategy.

-5. Run `make install` to reinstall your plant package.

 If you want to make changes to your new strategies parameters you will have to update:

 * `inst/include/RccpR6_classes.yml` In the top level section describing your parameters.

+When you make changes to your strategy remember to update the tests!

 ## Makefile guide: